renatocribeiro/BidtoartScraper/README.md

-# bidtoart_scraper_parser
+# BidtoartScraper
-Scrapes and parses all the info of an artist's auction records available on bidtoart.com
+Scrapes and parses all the info of an artist's auction records available on bidtoart.com.